-Winter is here, which means it's time to go skiing and riding.
+Winter is here, which means it's time to go skiing and riding or book a ski-in/ski-out vacation rental.
 The greatest slopes for beginner, intermediate, and advanced skiers/snowboarders are listed in this guide to Northern Michigan ski resorts.

 Northern Michigan's Best Beginner Ski/Boarding Resorts